Will Virginia cover the spread vs. West Virginia? Betting Trends, Record ATS

 Additional Virginia vs West Virginia Insights & Trends

-- Virginia had a 5-4 record against the spread and a 10-0 record overall last season when putting up more than 70.9 points.
+- When Virginia scored more than 70.9 points last season, it went 5-4 against the spread and 10-0 overall.

-- The Mountaineers' 76 points per game last year were 15.5 more points than the 60.5 the Cavaliers allowed.
+- The Mountaineers put up an average of 76 points per game last year, 15.5 more points than the 60.5 the Cavaliers allowed.

 - When it scored more than 60.5 points last season, West Virginia went 16-11 against the spread and 18-11 overall.